 Elevating the role of direct care workers

-Direct care workers in longterm services and supports are essential healthcare workers fighting on the frontline against COVID‑19 and risking their lives to care for some of NYC’s most vulnerable populations.
-These are the approximate 350,000 workers in NYC, predominantly low-income women of color, who provide longterm care and personal assistance to those who are elderly, living with disabilities, or have chronic health conditions, in nursing homes, home care, or residential facilities for those living with disabilities.
+Direct care workers in longterm services and supports are essential and unseen healthcare workers fighting on the frontline against COVID‑19 and risking their lives to care for some of NYC’s most vulnerable populations.
+These are the approximate 300,000 workers in NYC, predominantly low-income women of color, who provide longterm care and personal assistance to those who are elderly, living with disabilities, or have chronic health conditions, in nursing homes, home care, or residential facilities for those living with disabilities.
 NYACH and our partners are working together to elevate the essential role of direct care workers during COVID-19 so we can ensure these workers receive equitable resources and treatment through emergency response and recovery.

 Business financing support and tools for employers